 What Happens if You Miss Medicare Annual Enrollment?

-According to Medicare, fewer than one-third of enrollees make changes to their Medicare coverage during Annual Enrollment.
+According to KFF.org, nearly half of enrollees do not change their Medicare coverage during Annual Enrollment.

 The Medicare Annual Enrollment Period (AEP) lasts from October 15 through December 7.
 But every year, despite the seemingly endless reminders seen on TV and in your mailbox, millions of Medicare beneficiaries miss the Annual Enrollment deadline.
+In fact, more than 4 in 10 (43%) people on Medicare didn't even review their current coverage during the annual enrollment period to see if there were changes to their premiums and out-of-pocket expenses, according to KFF.org.
 If this describes you, don't panic!
 If you did want to make changes to your Medicare coverage, you may have options.

 Do you qualify for the Medicare Annual Enrollment Period?